subugoe/resdoctae/dspace-xmlui-mirage2/readme.md

 For the same reasons as with Node, we’d advise using ruby via [RVM](http://rvm.io/)  (Ruby Version Manager).
 Even on OSX, which comes with a version of ruby preinstalled, you can save yourself a lot of hassle by using RVM instead.
 (In most cases there is no need to uninstall the system ruby first).
 Note that **you need sudo rights to perform the RVM installation**.
 You won't need sudo again to use RVM, ruby or gem later on

+Ruby 2.2.x (or JRuby 9.1.x.x) or above when pre-installing dependencies locally.

 #### OSX Ruby Note ####
 On OSX, you need to have the XCode command line tools installed.
 To test if they're installed try to type `make` in your terminal, if it says "command not found" follow [these instructions](http://www.computersnyou.com/2025/2013/06/install-command-line-tools-in-osx-10-9-mavericks-how-to/) to install them